Meet the Team

 Has a Purpose

-I grew up watching Schnauzers in my grandmother's house — always underfoot, always opinionated, always the first to greet you at the door.
-Something about that breed got under my skin.
-By the time I was in my twenties, I had my first pair, and I've never looked back.
+Our story started with Schnauzers in the family — always underfoot, always opinionated, always the first to greet you at the door.
+Something about that breed got under our skin early on, and we've never looked back.
 That was over fifteen years ago.

-Hamm Mercy's Schnauzers started as a personal passion that gradually became something I couldn't not share with others.
-I breed small litters, carefully planned, with health testing as the non-negotiable foundation.
-I want to know that every puppy I place has the best possible chance at a long, healthy life — and that every family knows they have a partner in me for the duration.
+Hamm Mercy's Schnauzers started as a personal passion that gradually became something we couldn't not share with others.
+We breed small litters, carefully planned, with health testing as the non-negotiable foundation.
+We want to know that every puppy we place has the best possible chance at a long, healthy life — and that every family knows they have a partner in us for the duration.

-These aren't just dogs I raise and send off into the world.
-I genuinely care where they land.
-If you're considering reaching out, I want to hear about your life — your home, your schedule, your other pets if you have them.
+These aren't just dogs we raise and send off into the world.
+We genuinely care where they land.
+If you're considering reaching out, we want to hear about your life — your home, your schedule, your other pets if you have them.
 This is a relationship, not a transaction.
-And I think the dogs would agree.
+And we think the dogs would agree.

 Founder & Head Breeder